panchishin/mit-openware-ai-lessons/03/README.txt

 This is an AND / OR Goal tree.
 PUT_ON B1 B2 leads to an AND of : FIND_SPACE, GRASP B1, MOVE, and UNGRASP

+GOLD STAR IDEA : the complexity of behavior is the max of the complexity of the program and environment